firesharkstudios/butterfly-server/docs/api/Butterfly.Core.Channel/ISubscriptionApi.md

 Allows clients to subscribe to channels and allows the server to push data to subscribed clients.

+Allows clients to subscribe to channels and allows the server to push data to subscribed clients.

 ```csharp
 public interface ISubscriptionApi : IDisposable
 ```